renikaul/R_workshopsREU/W2_RepRe/W2_Slides/W2_Presentation.md

 It is now your turn to start a R project to explore the Global Mammal Parasite Database (GMPD).

-1. Start a new project from a new directory called GMPD
+1. Start a new project from a new directory called `GMPD`
-2. Move the GMPD data into the appropriate location
+2. Move the contents of `W2_Exercise\GMPD_data` into the appropriate location

  ![workflow](figs/directory_org.png)